Quick start

 What should I double-check before trusting the answer?

-A lower unit price is not always the best choice if quality, expiration date, storage space, coupons, or product differences matter.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+A lower unit price is not always the best choice if quality, expiration date, storage space, coupons, membership fees, delivery fees, sale limits, minimum quantities, or product differences matter.
+Make sure both items use the same unit and are actually comparable before choosing only by price.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools